eclipse-color-theme/eclipse-color-theme/README.md

 installing, go to *Window->Preferences->General->Appearance->Color Theme* to change the color theme.

+**Please note:**

-When updating the plugin via Eclipse, go to the preferences page and press *OK* once, otherwise you won't see any changes.
+* When updating the plugin via Eclipse, go to the preferences page and press *OK* once, otherwise you won't see any changes.
 We're planning to fix this.
+* When updating from an earlier version than 0.6, please uninstall the plugin and the update site, add the site listed above and install it again from there.
+Otherwise you won't see any updates.

 Rationale
 ---------